GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

 ## Introduction
 This project provides the design and documentation for the dataset "Galway City Car Parking Locations" which is available at [data.gov.ie](http://data.gov.ie) .

 It will provide users with a simple and easy way of accessing the data contained in this dataset.
 This API has been designed to easily extract information on car parks in Galway with Tourists in mind.
 The API provides the name of all car parks in Galway city as well as data that can be inputted into sat nav's.
+A phone app could be designed to help tourists find car parks around Galway using this API.

 ## About the data
 This dataset was received in Comma Separated Values (CSV) format, and was downloaded from [Galway City Car Parking Locations](https://data.gov.ie/dataset/galway-city-car-parking-locations/resource/154ab6f1-fa1e-454a-915d-18c561b75614).